Tuesday, 29 May 2012

 Cooking Directions

-1. Place the oats in a bowl and pour apple juice over to cover and moisten.
+1. Place the oats in a bowl and pour the apple juice over to cover and moisten.

-2. Cover the bowl with clingfilm and chill overnight, in the fridge.
+2. Cover the bowl with cling wrap and chill overnight, in the fridge.

-3. Core the apple and then coarsely grate.
+3. Just before serving, core the apple and then coarsely grate.

 4. Mix the apple into the oats together with the raisins.